InRule/Samples/Developer Samples/WindowsContainers/inrule-catalog/readme.md

 # InRule Samples

-## Windows Containers

-This README describes the irCatalog Docker file.
+## README for the irCatalog Docker file

 ### Important notes on building the image